 If you are in great concern about your indoor home decor, many different projects can be created from reclaimed wood adding up peerless and antique looks to your pieces of equipment.

 Here, we are going to build a bookshelf/storage shelf from reclaimed wood.

-We are always looking for storage space.
+Considering our indoors, we are always looking for more storage space.
 One of the best ways to quickly add storage space to any room is to build a set of shelves.
 A unique way to add a special look to any room is constructing a set of storage shelve from reclaimed wood.
-Reclaimed wood is known for adding a unique look to any décor when used to construct furniture and other additions to the home.
+Reclaimed wood is known for adding a unique look to any decor when used to construct furniture and other additions to the home.
 Let’s see how we can construct the reclaimed wood storage shelves for your home or patio.
 The shelves we are going to construct will be 24” wide and approximately 40” tall.

 List of materials needed:

 - 4-1×12’s 22 ½” long for the shelves.

 - ¼” plywood or similar 40”x 24” for the back.